Baqend/guide/src/index.md

 [Query.Builder](http://www.baqend.com/js-sdk/latest/baqend.Query.Builder.html) instance.
 The builder provide additional methods to join multiple filter expressions.

-The following query find all my todos which i am currently not work on and all your todos which you have not done yet:
+The following query finds all my todos which I am currently not working on and all your todos which you haven't done yet:
 ```js
 var queryBuilder = DB.Todo.find();
 var condition1 = queryBuilder